 What is a heated windscreen?

 Windscreens are what’s called laminated.
 This is two sheets of glass sandwiching a layer of plastic.
-This is for safety reasons to stop the glass splintering after impacts.
+The design is for safety reasons because it stops the glass splintering after impacts.
 A heated screen features an electrical heating filament between the layers of glass.
 This draws a lot of current from the battery so you must usually have the engine on for them to work.

 What is the benefit of a heated windscreen?

 Blasting hot air – particularly if it’s air conditioned ‑ onto the windscreen is a recognised and relatively fast way to get rid of condensation.
-However, having a heating element within the glass that applies warmth from the core of the glass out, is much more efficient and demists the screen almost instantly.
+However, having a heating element within the glass, applying warmth from its core, is much more efficient and demists the screen almost instantly.